Shout and Sing

 Sung by: Folk singers from Obirsko

-Four-, five-, or even six-part singing with the old type of leading the voices was most commonly recorded in the Koroška region and was thus at first considered a local particularity.
+Four-, five-, or even six-part singing with an older technique of leading voices was most commonly recorded in the Koroška region and was thus at first considered a local particularity.
 However, researchers later discovered that such singing was spread in other parts of Slovenia as well.
 Yet the softness and full sound, which were transferred from the choir aesthetics to folk music expression and can be heard when listening to Carinthian Slovenians from Austria, are typical of singing folk songs in the Koroška region.

 Recorded: Ljubljana, 25.
 9. 2009